 O honest and innocent Joseph,

-You were sold so dirt cheap b
+You were sold so dirt cheap by your brothers,

 Making you worth virtually nothing.